Every week I am asked this question, “What do you want to discuss in our next one-on-one meeting?”

 Nothing could be farther from the truth.
-According to this Harvard Business Review piece by Elizabeth Saunders, unresolved employee issues won’t just go away.
+According to this Harvard Business Review piece by Elizabeth Saunders, unresolved employee performance issues won’t just go away.
 While you are ignoring your team to put the finishing touches on your power-point, disaster looms:

-When employees share relevant information and answer important questions before the meeting, both they and their manager are prepared for the discussion.
+When employees share relevant information and answer important feedback questions before the meeting, both they and their manager are prepared for the discussion.

 More excellent advice on meeting prep comes from Anese Cavanaugh, who describes how managers can proactively set the container for each meeting so that people can show up with their best thinking and best performance.